FRC930/RomiProject/README.md

 -- periodic functions
 - RobotContainer
 -- This is where most of our work will go for both this project and our main robot code.

+## Commands

+Commands extend CommandBase which provides the following functions to implement:

+- initialize()
+-- This method gets called only once when the command is added to schedular.
+- execute()
+-- This method happens every 20 ms the command is alive
+- end()
+-- This method happend after the isFinished returns true and only once.
+- isFinished()
+-- method used to tell when the command is finished

+Each of these methods should be setup to be overrided.

+When creating a command, all constructors of command should require a subsystem.
+To do this the addRequirements method must be added to constructor.
+The subsystem that the class will use should be added the addRequirements call.

+## Command Base Reference

+For reference to command structure please refer to this: https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html

 ## Create drive subsystem